Perico Frentirrojo

 Behavior: These parakeets are highly social birds, often seen in flocks that can range from small groups to larger congregations, especially outside the breeding season.
 Their diet mainly consists of fruits, seeds, nuts, and berries.
 They are known to forage in trees and sometimes visit crops, which can lead to conflicts with farmers.
 They are noisy birds, known for their loud and harsh calls, which they use to communicate within flocks.

-Breeding: The Scarlet-fronted Parakeet typically nests in tree cavities.
+Breeding: The Scarlet-fronted Parakeet nests in tree cavities.
 They may also use holes in cliffs or even man-made structures if natural sites are scarce.
 The season coincides with the rainy season, which varies depending on the region.
-The female usually lays 3 to 4 eggs, which she incubates for about 23 to 26 days.
+The female lays 3 to 4 eggs, which she incubates for about 23 to 26 days.
 Both parents participate in feeding and caring for the chicks after they hatch.

 Conservation status: As of the latest assessments, the Scarlet-fronted Parakeet is listed as Least Concern by the International Union for Conservation of Nature (IUCN).